southsidedean/using-kubectl-generate-yaml-manifests/README.md

 status: {}
 ```

+You now have a manifest for the `my-nginx-namespace` Namespace.
+You're going to hold on to this for a minute.

+Say you've also been presented with the following request, for a new Deployment:

 ***Create a YAML manifest for a Deployment, named `my-nginx-deployment`, using the `nginx-latest` container image, in the `my-nginx-namespace` namespace, with 3 replicas, exposing port 80, in a file named `my-nginx-deployment.yaml`.***

+Create the `my-nginx-deployment` Deployment manifest:
 ```bash
 kubectl create deployment my-nginx-deployment --image=nginx:latest --namespace my-nginx-namespace --replicas=3 --port=80 --dry-run=client --output=yaml > my-nginx-deployment.yaml
 ```

+Checking your work:
 ```bash
 cat my-nginx-deployment.yaml
 ```